saareliad/FTPipe/autopipe/TechnicalOverview_old.md

 as we are using tracing there are several limitations that come with it:

-- only tensors and nested lists/tuples of tensors are supported as model inputs
 - control flow must be deterministic. we can only profile the actions that were taken for the traced input.\
   for example if statement will be inlined with the path taken same for loops which will be unrolled.
 Limited amount of eager execution is allowed inside `basic_blocks`.